 With a rare combination of entertainment industry experience and tech business knowledge, Hanley’s unique skill set puts her at the intersection of entertainment and technology for clients on both sides looking to bridge that gap.
 Since diving into the publicity pool more than twenty years ago, Hanley has done it all.
-From driving Roy Rogers around the country in an RV, hosting a screening of the infamous Jack Nicholson flick at The Shining hotel, witnessing the opening of the Medici family crypt in Florence with Morley Safer, launching the first home makeover show Trading Spaces, introducing Netflix’s pioneering streaming service with HBO and CBS, programming Cynopsis’ first-ever San Francisco digital video summit and putting digital media company Blip on the map prior to their acquisition by Maker Studios.
+From driving Roy Rogers around the country in an RV, hosting a screening of the infamous Jack Nicholson flick at The Shining hotel and witnessing the opening of the Medici family crypt in Florence with Morley Safer to launching the first home makeover show Trading Spaces, introducing Netflix’s pioneering streaming service and introducing Discovery founder John Hendricks’ newest endeavor – CuriosityStream – to market.

 Hanley specializes in mapping strategy, building brands, conducting media relations, planning and executing events and talent relations.
 Prior to branching out on her own, she was the first-ever director of public relations for Netflix, where she built the consumer program from scratch, serving as a key member of the executive team that introduced streaming and helped the company grow from 3 million to 10 million subscribers in just three years.
 In addition, Hanley headed up the PR team that launched and promoted Netflix’s original content studio, Red Envelope Entertainment, premiering passion projects and independent films from filmmaking talent, including John Waters and Patricia Heaton.

-Prior to her West Coast move for Netflix, Hanley spent a number of years at Discovery Communications providing public relations counsel in several roles, including vice president of communications for Discovery Networks’ popular lifestyle channel TLC, where she launched two of their most successful and iconic series, Trading Spaces and What Not to Wear and was part of the management team that developed and introduced the Life Unscripted brand direction.
+Prior to her West Coast move for Netflix, Hanley spent a number of years at Discovery Communications providing public relations counsel in several roles, including vice president of communications for Discovery Networks’ popular lifestyle channel TLC, where she launched two of their most successful and iconic series, Trading Spaces and What Not to Wear, and was part of the management team that developed and introduced the Life Unscripted brand direction.
 Hanley was also director of communications for Animal Planet, where she spearheaded PR for the Animal Planet Original Movie franchise, as well as head of publicity for Discovery Pictures, which produced the longest-running IMAX film in the genre’s history, The Human Body.
-Hanley started her career in the agency world working on consumer projects for such clients as Pepsico and Kodak.
+Hanley started her career in the agency world working on consumer brand launches and integrations for clients such as Pepsico and Kodak.

-Hanley is a member of the International Academy of Digital Arts and Sciences, The Academy of Television Arts and Sciences, the International Academy of Web TV and the Television Publicity Executives Committee, sits on the advisory board of Syracuse University’s College of Visual and Performing Arts and serves as a judge for the College Television Awards, the Daytime Emmy Awards and the San Francisco Web Series Festival.
+Hanley is a member of the International Academy of Digital Arts and Sciences, The Academy of Television Arts and Sciences, the International Academy of Web TV and the Television Publicity Executives Committee, sits on the advisory board of Syracuse University’s College of Visual and Performing Arts and serves as a judge for the Webbys, the College Television Awards, the Daytime Emmy Awards and SFWebFest.
 The author of a career guide entitled ‘OMG!
-My First Real Job’, (available at Amazon.com), Hanley has served as a panelist and advisor for numerous industry conferences and events.
-Her five-year goals include writing a screenplay, finishing her family memoir, getting her TV pilot produced and being a contestant on Jeopardy!.
+My First Real Job’ (available at Amazon.com), Hanley has served as a panelist and advisor for numerous industry conferences and events, including Realscreen and Stream.
+Her five-year goals include writing a screenplay, being a contestant on Jeopardy!, finishing her memoir and getting her first TV pilot produced.